leostera/caramel/manual/src/getting-started/first-steps.md

 Caramel is a strict subset of OCaml and it has excellent type-inference.
 This means that Caramel has **figured out the types for us**.

-> **NOTE**: type inference is great, but sometimes it makes for less clear code
+> **NOTE**: Type inference is great, but sometimes it makes for less clear code
-> than it should, consider annotating for clarity whenever some things start
+> than it should.
+Consider annotating for clarity whenever some things start
 > getting complex!

 Let's write a program now that will add together 2 numbers, ignoring their